Varying-Vagrant-Vagrants/VVV/README.md

 To enable Git for core development, use `vagrant ssh` to access the virtual machine and then run `develop_git`.
 Alternatively, do this in one line with: `vagrant ssh -c /srv/config/homebin/develop_git`.

-### The Future of Varying Vagrant Vagrants
+### Varying Vagrant Vagrants Objectives

-Immediate goals for VVV include:
+* Provide an approachable development environment with a modern server configuration.
 * Continue to work towards a stable state of software and configuration included in the default provisioning.
 * Provide excellent and clear documentation throughout VVV to aid in both learning and scaffolding.